Updated December 2, 2020 . AmFam Team

 So what are the best pets for apartments?

 Most greyhounds that are available for potential owners can be adopted straight from the race track after they retire.
 Adult greyhounds enjoy outdoor exercise in the form of long sprints, but indoors they are almost as lazy as a cat.
-If you want a quiet, independent couch potato a greyhound is a great choice.
+If you want a quiet, independent couch potato a greyhound is a great choice for apartment living.

 A fancy name for a fancy pup, the Bichon Frise is a small, curly-haired, intelligent dog that loves to cuddle in your lap.
 These dogs are extremely affectionate and take to training well, making great companions for anyone who brings one home.
-They’re also hypoallergenic!
+They’re also hypoallergenic, which is great for apartments with roommates!

 One of the trendiest little dogs right now, the French bulldog is a quiet, friendly choice for any apartment-dweller.
 They’re smart, not particularly willful and travel well, so if you’re on-the-go more often than at-home, a Frenchie is still a good choice.

 Pretty much any cat will do well in an apartment as they’re more suited to living in smaller spaces than dogs and tend to be less accidentally destructive when playing indoors.
+But you still might be wondering what type of cat is the best cat to have in an apartment.
 There are some cat breeds that require more space to roam or are more vocal than others, so if you’re adopting or buying one, ask the shelter or breeder about their temperament and living space requirements.

 An all-around great cat, the American shorthair is one of the most common breeds available across the country.
 These kitties are low maintenance and enjoy relaxing on the couch.

 Fluffy and very cuddly, ragdolls are sweethearts with a low energy level.
-They love to be held and don’t need a ton of space to thrive.
+They love to be held and don’t need a ton of space to thrive, which is great for small apartments.
 They’re a bit more affectionate than other cat breeds, so expect to spend most of your time at home with these furry friends.

 The Russian Blue is a gorgeous, laid-back breed of cat that knows how to make its own fun.
 While not standoffish, this cat won’t need you to be around 24/7 — if you work long hours, this breed is a good bet for you.